Career Placement Tests Can Be Limiting

 For quite some time I was unable to put my finger on why this was.

-Alternative methods when used by good career counselors will nearly always produce better career search results for the client than if a career test is used as part of the process.
+Alternative methods, when used by good career counselors, will nearly always produce better career search results for the client than if a career test is used as part of the process.

-You can do this by using the inborn job skills
+You can do this by using the inborn job skills assessment.

-Other career development articles relating to career tests that you may be interested in include:
+Other career development articles include:

-- Poor career counseling results?
+Career aptitude test – Questionable career counseling results?

-- Uniqueness not highlighted!
+Career assessment – Uniqueness not highlighted!

-- Why the experts are running.
+Career testing – Why the experts are running.